gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Click `Next` to proceed to the `Policies` section.

-#### Policy Rule
+#### Policy Rule - LDDS75

-We'll use the same `Service Auth` policy as the global application, but this time we'll restrict it to the `ldds75` token.
+We'll use the same `Service Auth` policy as the global application, but this time we'll restrict it to the `ldds75` token we've set up.

 Set the policy name to `ldds75` and set the Action to `Allow`, leave the duration as is.